Golf Hybrids - Advice, News and Buyers Guide

 - Lite Shaft or Seniors (A) Flex as suggested in the name is considered to be best suited for the more senior golfer who perhaps is slowing down in swing speed over the years but still wants to maintain the distance & consistency you have always enjoyed.
 Swing Speed Match 70 - 80mph

-- A Regular Shaft is considered to be a good starting point if you have just taken up the game & want something that is light but gives you a fair amount of flex to help you & your evolving swing to perform at its best.
+- A Regular Shaft is considered to be a good starting point if you have just taken up the game and want something that is light but gives you a fair amount of flex to help you and your evolving swing to perform at its best.
 Swing Speed Match 80 - 90mph

-- X-Stiff Shaft is for someone who produces a considerable fast & hard swing speed, making it heavier & firmer than a stiff shaft.
+- X-Stiff Shaft is for someone who produces a considerable fast and hard swing speed, making it heavier and firmer than a stiff shaft.
 Swing Speed Match 105 + mph

 When should I consider switching to Hybrid/Rescue clubs?
-I think this is quite simply when you no longer use your long irons or wish for a more consistent & versatile long iron club.
+I think this is quite simply when you no longer use your long irons or wish for a more consistent and versatile long iron club.